 The Block on Main and Town Hall Commons buildings will offer retail, restaurant and office spaces.

 Learn more on the developments’ websites:

-Construction on the Town Hall Commons building and public infrastructure is expected to last about a year, wrapping up in 2019.
+Construction on the Town Hall Commons building and public infrastructure is expected to last about a year.
 The partnership between the town and private investors - and ultimately the community - is transforming Main Street and downtown Holly Springs into a destination!

 Temporary Public Parking Lots